yoshiyoshiharu/schema-visualizer/README.md

 # SchemaVisualizer
-This is a Single-Page Application to display DB metadatas for each of your products.
+This is a Single-Page Application to display DB schema information for each of your products.

 ## Screen capture
 https://github.com/yoshiyoshiharu/schema-visualizer/assets/54305137/52eb9308-80da-4174-bd12-93cb788aad5f